Configuring Cert Manager Certificate and External DNS#

-This document provides a step-by-step guide to configure Cert Manager Issuer and External DNS for different tenants.
+This document provides a step-by-step guide to configure Cert Manager Certificate and External DNS for different tenants.

 Step 1: Setup DNS creds in Vault#